 Most of the things military dads can do for their kids happen after the deployment.

-That doesn't really comfort when you are smack dab in the middle of a deployment.
+That isn’t comforting when you are smack dab in the middle of a deployment.
 When you are in the middle of the deployment, that seems like deployment is all there is.
 That isn't true.

 When you are worrying too much about the deployment, think of the big picture.
 Your baby and your service member will almost certainly share a lifetime together.
 The baby won't remember this deployment.
 You will.
 Your service member will.
 But the baby won't.
 Babies have a marvelous way of starting fresh.

 So whenever your service member gets home, trust that will be the beginning of their relationship.
 It may take a little time, a little effort, a little patience.
 It will all come together in the end.

 Keep Up with the Ins and Outs of Military Life